Thulium-Drake/ansible-utils/README.md

 * gpgkey: not specifically for Ansible, but will check if GPG keys are loaded in an gpg-agent (for unattended use)
 * gpgkey_el7: this version uses paths for EL7 (see description in script)
 * retrieve_vault.sh: this script is able to retrieve an Ansible vault password from a GPG encrypted file
-* encryptansible: this script will encrypt values for use in the desired project
+* encryptansible: this script will encrypt values or files for use in the desired project
 * runansible: this script wraps ansible-playbook in some options I like to use
-* showansible: this script will (encrypted) retrieve variables from your inventory and show them on the commandline
+* showansible: this script will retrieve (encrypted) variables from your inventory and show them on the commandline
 * update_checkout: also not specifically for Ansible, but will update a Git checkout and any submodules present (note, will remove all untracked stuff as well)
+* vaultansible: this script will upload values or files into HashiCorp Vault for use in the desired project

 ## Setup retrieve_vault.sh
 The idea behind this script is to retrieve the GPG encrypted ansible-vault key